R&D Tax Reliefs review: Why is the government considering a single scheme?

 • Linkedin

-In last year’s Autumn Statement, the government announced that they were to consult on creating “a simplified, single RDEC-like scheme for all”.
-The news wasn’t unexpected.
-In 2021, the government commissioned a similar R&D Tax Reliefs Report, which explored the case for consolidating the two schemes into one.
+It achieves the government’s ambition of creating “a simplified, single RDEC-like scheme for all” following their R&D Tax Reliefs Report, which explored the case for merging the two schemes into a single relief scheme for R&D.

-Why is the government considering merging the R&D schemes?
+Why is the government merging the R&D schemes?

 The government is considering merging the schemes into an RDEC-like benefit for several reasons.
 They aim to: